What is Natasha’s Law?

-“Natasha’s Law is fast approaching and it is vital that food businesses are ready for the change in Law.
+“Natasha’s Law is now here and it is vital that food businesses are fully prepared for the change in Law.
 Customers with food allergies or intolerances must have accurate information on food they buy to make sure that it is safe for them to eat.
 Allergies are on the increase and it’s important to remember that many customers suffer with more than one allergy.
 Increasingly customers have reactions to allergens outside the ‘Top 14’ so it's always good to ask and pre-prepare.

 Stephenson’s have always supported a proactive approach to good allergen management.
 Their team can advise you with the best options available to suit your business.
 Technology will help enormously, and it is wise to make sure ayour recipe data can be easily printed onto a suitable label solution.
 Finally, I would always encourage regular training — your team must understand how to manage allergens in a busy kitchen and although labels will help enormously, the team need to know the rigorous allergen procedures required before they add a label to a product”. - Jacqui McPeake

 If you'd like to contact Jacqui regarding allergen training for your staff, her website is available here.